 Shattering door glass

-I’m not entirely happy using the word explode because it sounds sensational, but as the word is used by most people experiencing this problem it needs to be used.
+I’m not entirely happy using the word explode because it sounds sensational.
+But as most people experiencing this issue use that word it needs to be used.
 Some have even described it as being like “a bomb”.
-This picture is of a Beko washing machine, who so far have the highest reported cases – though they are one of the most common UK washing machines.
-The consumer who sent it me wrote, “I dread to think the outcome if my son had been in front of the machine at the time!” and of course the concerns over children have been mentioned by several others.
+This picture is of a Beko washing machine> Beko are one of the most common UK washing machines who so far have the highest reported cases.
+The consumer who sent it me wrote, “I dread to think the outcome if my son had been in front of the machine at the time!”.
+Concerns over children (and pets) have often been mentioned.

 Reports of spontaneous exploding glass when washer not even running

-My concerns have been sparked again by seeing this picture on my Facebook newsfeed of a friend’s small child innocently looking into their washing machine.
-No parent could be expected to foresee the thick door glass of their washing machine shattering either when on – or especially when it’s just standing unused.
-When you know about all of the incidents that have happened (rare or not) this photo is worrying, and clearly it’s best to not let children get this close up just in case.
+Seeing this picture on my Facebook news-feed heightened my concerns.
+It’s of a friend’s small child innocently looking into their washing machine.
+No parent could be expected to foresee the thick door glass of their washing machine shattering, either when on – or especially when it’s just standing unused.
+This photo is worrying when you know about all of the incidents that have happened (rare or not).
+Clearly it’s best to not let children get this close up just in case.

-It seems that manufacturers are saying the problem is caused by foreign obstructions such as coins or metal buckles hitting and weakening the door glass, which can then shatter under constant heating up and cooling down.
+Manufacturers are saying the problem is caused by foreign obstructions such as coins or metal buckles hitting and weakening the door glass.
+The weakened door can then shatter under constant heating up and cooling down.
 Another theory is that it’s caused by people overloading the washing machine.
 However, it would be nice if the door glass was strong enough to cope with such inevitable stresses.
 I have written an article specifically covering that subject here – exploding door glass – who’s fault is it?

 Which washing machines are affected?

-Many brands have been mentioned across the price range from cheap, middle, to top end, so it’s not necessarily only the cheapest brands.
-See the tally of reports on the right column (or after the comments on mobile devices).
+Many brands have been mentioned across the price range.
+Cheap, middle, and even some top-end brands have been affected.
+So it’s not necessarily only the cheapest brands.
+See the tally of reports on the right column (after the comments on mobile devices).

 What’s the solution?

 Until a definite cause is proved it’s difficult to know what needs to be done.
-The main expectation is that the door glass maybe needs to be made thicker, but there’s currently no proof of that.
-One improvement that would help is if manufacturers placed a plastic cover in front of the door glass making it double-glazed.
-It would probably need to be designed like this from the off though as it’s likely to be difficult to fit one as a modification.
-This was done around 20 years back by Hoover on models like the Eco Logic, Soft wave and New wave although it was done for thermal protection and insulation.
-To my knowledge, this was not an issue back then and I never came across any shattered door glass until around 2008.
-If a see-through plastic cover is fitted inside the door at the front it should protect anyone from exploding glass – although clearly it would be better if the glass didn’t shatter at all.
+The main expectation is that the door glass maybe needs to be made thicker.
+There’s no proof that the glass is too thin as yet.
+If manufacturers placed a plastic cover in front of the door glass it would definitely prevent any injuries.
+This would make it double-glazed.
+It’s likely to be difficult to fit one retrospectively.
+So it would probably need to be designed like this from the off.
+This was actually done around 20 years back by Hoover on models like the Eco Logic, Soft Wave and New Wave.
+However it was done for thermal protection and insulation.
+To my knowledge, and in my experience, the shattering door glass was not an issue back then.
+I didn’t come across any shattered door glass until around 2008.

 What can you do to limit any danger?

-Although this still appears to be rare, enough reports have come through of the glass shattering whilst the washer isn’t even on to be taken seriously so it may be best not to let kids play around washing machines until this issue is hopefully resolved.
-Some door glass appears to break into relatively safe rounded chunks but some (see photos) have broken into more sharp and jagged pieces.
+Enough reports of the glass shattering whilst the washer isn’t even on have been made to be taken seriously although this still appears to be rare.
+Don’t let kids play around washing machines until this issue is hopefully resolved.
+Some door glass appears to break into relatively safe rounded chunks, but some (see photos) have broken into more sharp and jagged pieces, which definitely look dangerous.

-Remember, there are only (presumably) a few hundred cases out of millions of washing machines and only a small percentage of them claim the washer wasn’t running at the time so the odds of it happening at all – never mind someone being in front of it at the time – should be very low.
-If you are concerned enough to need to do something, you could try hanging a thick towel over the door when the washer is not in use in case it helps prevent or limit any glass flying out, and keeping children away from it especially when it’s running.
+Remember, there are only (presumably) a few hundred cases out of millions of washing machines and only a small percentage of them claim the washer wasn’t running at the time.
+So the odds of it happening at all – never mind someone being in front of it at the time – should be very low.
+If you are concerned enough to need to do something you could try hanging a thick towel over the door when the washer is not in use.
+That would prevent or limit any glass flying out.
+Keep children and pets away from it especially when it’s running.

-Most of all, take care of your washing machine and treat it gently.
-Many of them aren’t built as well as they used to be and can’t take much “abuse”.
-Don’t overload the machine by cramming it so full that the whole laundry just turns around in one big lump (but don’t underload either – Loading a washing machine) Also make sure you check all pockets for coins and other obstructions before washing and don’t put laundry in with metal buckles or even buttons which could hit the door glass.
+Many of them aren’t built as well as they used to and can’t take much “abuse”.
+Don’t overload the machine by cramming it so full that the whole laundry just turns around in one big lump.
+Don’t under-load it either – Loading a washing machine).
+Also make sure you check all pockets for coins and other obstructions before washing.
+Don’t put laundry in with metal buckles or buttons which could hit the door glass.

 Some new washing machines do have a plastic barrier in front of the glass

 I’ve seen two new AEG washing machines that both have a protective plastic see-through plate in front of the door glass (which is the solution I’ve always described).
-However, they were both washer dryers so it may be more to do with thermal insulation again than protecting against shattering door glass.
-As AEG have only had 1 reported incident on Whitegoodshelp it seems unlikely they would have introduced the “shield” for safety and more likely to just be coincidental.
+However, they were both washer dryers.
+So it’s more to do with thermal insulation again than protecting against shattering door glass.
+As AEG have only had 1 reported incident on Whitegoodshelp (so far) it seems unlikely they would have introduced this “shield” for safety.
+It’s likely to just be coincidental.